ERICK-ZABALA/Thousand-Eyes/README.md

 ## PREREQUISITES

 * Create a trial account at https://www.thousandeyes.com/signup/.
-Write “Cisco” in the company field.
+Write “PSC Candidate” in the company field.
 * Configure a Test (Web Server TD Bank) with an alert that will trigger and clear alerts for your testing in Thousand Eyes.
 * Create a Slack instance https://slack.com/get-started#/createnew.
 * Create a Heroku account at https://id.heroku.com/login.